Seth1024T/Hello-World-02/README.md

 The distinction of a new program versus a slight modification of a existing program is somthing you have to keep in mind.

-Finally GNU GPL may give you some confidence to use free libraries of code (functions, classes, data structures, maps, pictures, videos and so on: some stuff might be better licenced under creative commons however).
+Finally GNU GPL may give you some confidence to use free libraries of code (functions, classes, data structures, maps, pictures, videos and so on: some stuff might be better licensed under creative commons however).

-Some langauges, resources, and libraries are specifically sold so you can use them to create new programs--so that pathway to creating stuff also exists, and you can always licence your new creations under GNU GPL in such cases: since you should have copyright of anything original you create (unless your company or school you study in wants to claim it).
+Some langauges, resources, and libraries are specifically sold so you can use them to create new programs--so that pathway to creating stuff also exists, and you can always license your new creations under GNU GPL in such cases: since you should have copyright of anything original you create (unless your company or school you study in wants to claim it).

 When is a derived work so different that it's has it's own copyright This program builds on and modifies a program called hello world (link: https://github.com/Seth1024T/Hello-World).